voyd-lang/voyd/reference/spec/README.md

 **Audience**

-This spec is primary as a reference for Void Language developers.
+This spec is primary as a reference for Voyd Language developers.
 Though it may be useful for users of the language as well, especially those writing libraries and working with macros.